Skip to contents

 ## [4,] 0.05724816 0.3523997

-Note that for this calculation all spectra precursor m/z values need to be available, otherwise an error will be thrown.
+Note that for the abovementioned similarity calculations all spectra precursor m/z values need to be available, otherwise an error will be thrown.
 Thus, we should always ensure to remove spectra without precursor m/z values prior to similarity scoring with this similarity method.
 Below we remove the precursor m/z from one of our input spectra and then show how the Spectra object could be subsetted to valid spectra for this method.

 ## Remove precursor m/z from the 3rd spectrum